Glagan/MyMangaDex/README.md

 ---

 ## Change log
+### 1.5.2
+- Fixed the AddOn
+  - Recent MyAnimeList broke it somehow :(
+- Tooltips now appear faster and don't wait for the thumbnail to load fully

 ### 1.5
 - Bug fixed
   - An empty chapter page (for when a group WILL publish a chapter, but isn't due to group delay) wasn't working